h3abionet/h3agwas/README.md

 The major change from Version 2 to Version 3 is the reorganisation of the repo so that the different workflows are in separate directories.

-This means that instead of running `nextflow run h3abionet/h3agwas/assoc.nf`, you should run `nextflow run h3abionet/h3agwas/assoc/assoc.nf`
+This means that instead of running `nextflow run h3abionet/h3agwas/assoc.nf`, you should run `nextflow run h3abionet/h3agwas/assoc/main.nf`

+## Brief introduction

+In addition to this README we have a detailed tutorial and videos
+* These can be found at http://www.bioinf.wits.ac.za/gwas

 ## What's new :
 * 2020-03-27: added a modules to convert position between different genome version [formatdata](formatdata/README.md)